JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

 ```

 ## Customizing Icons
-UI themes can customize the color of default IntelliJ IDEA UI icons, or substitute custom icons for the default ones.
+UI themes can customize the color of default IntelliJ Platform UI icons, or substitute custom icons for the default ones.
 Customization is done by adding an `"icons": {}` section to the Theme description file.

 ### Overriding the Global Color of Icons